+International migration has reached record highs in recent years.
 Movement of people from their familiar community to a foreign place and culture creates challenges for both migrants and host communities.
-The need to alleviate possible tensions and support migrants to realize their potentials puts the operationalization of current integration policies under pressure and urges researchers to strive for a better understanding of ethnic relations.
+The need to alleviate possible tensions and support migrants to realize their potentials puts the operationalization of current integration policies under pressure and urges researchers to strive for a better understanding of intergroup relations.

 Particularly, the project provides: